Paouky/paouky-docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 (114*G + 2*H) + (13*G + 1*H) - (28*G + 3*H) = 99*G + 0*H
 ```

-The signature is again built with the excess value, `99` in this example.
+The joint signature is again built with the excess value, `99` in this example.

 ### Rangeproofs